pglet/website/docs/tutorials/python.md

 pglet.app("index", target=main)
 ```

 * Run the app.
-Now both application code and UI are running on Replit service as a "standalone" app.
+Now both the application code and UI are running on Replit service as a "standalone" app.

 :::note
 We are not affiliated with Replit - we just love the service.
 Todo app demo for this tutorial is [hosted on Replit](https://replit.com/@pglet/ToDo-web-app-in-Python) and you can just "fork" it there and play.